JadeSoanes/Climate_AI_Summer_School/README.md

 The lecture went through the role of data and AI for climate change mitigation and adaptation in cities.
 There were three accompanying tutorials; Building Load Forecasting with Machine Learning, using CityLearn and Building Control with RL using BOPTEST.

+* __Session 10: GHG Impact Assessment of AI__

+There was no tutorial for this session, instead there were two lectures on more 'soft' aspects of cliamet and AI; The GHG Impact Assessment of AI and Responsible AI and Sustainability.

 ## Resources & References 👓

 * Information on the summer school [here](https://www.climatechange.ai/events/summer_school2024)